TARS

 Sign-up or account required

-An Ed25519 keypair is generated locally on first run and stored at ~/.vouch/key.
+An Ed25519 keypair is generated locally on first run and stored at ~/.tars/identity.json.
 Your public key registers itself on first flush.
 No email.
 No form.
 No friction.

 03 · IntegrationTwo ways in — pick the one that fits